Chinese golfer Yin Ruoning aims to add another Major to her resume in 2026

 Sign up now: Get the biggest sports news in your inbox

-- Chinese golfer Yin Ruoning, a 2026 Winter Olympics torchbearer, achieved a rapid golf ascent with five LPGA wins and a Major, exceeding expectations and targeting another Major.
+- Chinese golfer Yin Ruoning, a 2026 Winter Olympics torchbearer, achieved a rapid golf ascent with five LPGA wins and a Major, exceeding expectations.
+She is targeting another Major.

 - Singaporean Shannon Tan, 2025 Ladies European Tour Order of Merit winner, returns to the LPGA event with confidence, aiming to inspire home crowds.